- Client Sign In

-A BBC listener recently asked the team behind their “CrowdScience” radio show and podcast whether she might, in fact, be a Superforecaster.
+A BBC listener asked the team behind their “CrowdScience” radio show and podcast whether she might, in fact, be a Superforecaster.
 She’s not the first to wonder if she would qualify – and not the first to be curious about how Good Judgment spots and recruits superior forecasting talent.

 For all curious souls out there, here’s the inside scoop.